drvinceknight/pfm/_sources/chapters/07-sequences/exercises/main.md

     1. The value of $d$.
     2. The value of $a$.
     3. The total number of houses built in Oldtown over 40 years.
-    4. On a randomly chose day, the probability of an individual travelling to school by car, bicycle or on foot is $1/2$, $1/6$ and $1/3$ respectively.
-The probability of being late when using these methods of travel is $1/5$, $2/5$ and $1/10$ respectively.
 4. A sequence is given by:

     $$